WalidRH/WalidRH/README.md

 ### Hi there 👋,
 I'm Walid - aka [WalidRH].
-I'm a Full Stack Web developer, I'm actually working in OBS ( Orange Business Service ); My work There is to add features on an application that manages different kind of network orders (VPN, IP, VOICE, Business Ethernet ....) .
+I'm a Full Stack Web developer.

 ## I'm a just a normal Dude trying things 😁